-I know what you’re thinking about that title.
-Ugh.
-When do I possibly have the time?
-I get it, I really do.
+I know what you’re thinking: who has time for a postpartum workout?
+I get it, I do.
 On the days I’m not teaching, I’m shocked at the answers I give my husband when he asks, “What did y’all do today?”
-And realize the day went SO fast for a whole lot of “nothing” getting done.
-And now that he’s home, it’s time for dinner, bath, put baby to sleep, snuggle together and..oh wait, now it’s time for me to go to bed too.
-Working out?
+I realize the day went SO fast for a whole lot of “nothing” getting done.
+And when he’s finally home, it’s time for dinner, bath, and bedtime snuggles—sneaking in a workout?
 Yeah.
-Didn’t seem to fit that in.
+I didn’t seem to get that done.

 1. The At-Home Workout

-I’ve found that working out at home can be very effective as long as I really commit and don’t stop to check my phone too many times.
+I’ve found that working out at home can be very effective if I commit and don’t stop checking my phone too many times.
 The easiest way is by finding shorter, intense workouts that get me sweating in no time and are done before I can complain!
 Some of my favorites:

-The Beach Body Series: Both T25 and P90x30 are great because they are either 25-minutes or 30-minutes.
-I either wake up a little earlier or do a video while Fischer is napping and still have time to unload the dishwasher, prepare his next meal, wash my face, sit and take a breather…etc. Also, the workouts have great modifications so if you’re just getting back into working out you can go slowly.
-The DVD’s are pricier than some other at-home programs, but they also provide nutritional instructions and meal plans AND, since you have to buy through a Beach Body Coach, you also get accountability groups and online support!
-Click here if you want to find out more about the Beach Body programs.
+The Beach Body Series: T25 and P90x3 are great because they are either 25-minutes or 30-minutes.
+I either wake up a little earlier or do a video while Fischer is napping and still have time to unload the dishwasher, prepare his next meal, wash my face, sit and take a breather…etc. Also, the workouts have great modifications, so if you’re getting back into working out, you can go slowly.
+The DVDs are pricier than some other at-home programs.
+However, they also provide nutritional instructions and meal plans.
+And, since you have to buy through a Beach Body Coach, you also get accountability groups and online support!

 Bar Method Online: I was THRILLED when an instructor mentioned Bar Online.
-At $30 a month this series is super affordable and they have a variety of videos so that I don’t get bored.
-Most classes are 50-minutes so it’s a bit more of a time commitment, but they’ve recently introduced 20-minute burst workouts that I’m loving.
+At less than $20 a month, depending on the plan, this series is super affordable, and they have a variety of videos so that I don’t get bored.
+Most classes are 50-minutes, so it’s a bit more of a time commitment, but they’ve recently introduced 20-minute burst workouts that I’m loving.
 Again, I either wake up early or do these during naptime…but sometimes I entertain Fischer while he’s eating breakfast/lunch!
 (NOTE: I recommend taking a few classes at a studio first so that you learn the proper form.)

 2. The Stroller Workout

-I was very excited when I came across stroller-fit classes and realized there were A LOT of other moms who struggled with finding the time to stay in shape and check off every other box on their to-do lists.
+I was very excited when I came across stroller-fit classes and realized there were A LOT of other moms who struggled with finding the time to fit in a postpartum workout and check off every other box on their to-do lists.
 Stroller programs are awesome because not only are you getting a great workout, but you’re also meeting new moms and kids while baby is WITH you.
 That’s a win-win-win in my book!
-In Houston, I have tried both Fit4Mom and Baby Boot Camp but they are nationwide so check out their sites for a location near you!
-The intensity of the classes definitely depends on the specific instructor, but whether it’s a light workout or something a bit more sweat-producing, you’re going to have FUN.
+In Houston, I have tried both Fit4Mom and Baby Boot Camp.
+They are both nationwide, so check out their sites for a location near you!
+The intensity of the classes depends on the specific instructor, but whether it’s a light workout or something a bit more sweat-producing, you’re going to have FUN.

-If you can’t make it to a class for some reason, don’t sweat (hehehe) it, there are some exercises you can do while strolling on your own or in the backyard.
-SkinnyMom offers a full-body jogging workout that you can modify to your needs, this one gets you GOOD!
+If you can’t make it to a class for some reason, don’t sweat (hehe) it.
+There are some exercises you can do while strolling on your own or in the backyard.
+Parents.com offers a workout that you can modify to your needs (here).
+This one gets you GOOD!
 I also like this sequence from blogger Ailee at Snapshots and My Thoughts!
 (Below are my attempts at some of her exercises.)

 I honestly love the variety I have found since having to quit going to studio classes!
-I also frequently work out with a friend or my husband and that makes it fun too.
-Oh, and don’t worry if some days you just can’t seem to find 25-30 consecutive minutes to dedicate to working out.
-Lynn from 2FitAtHome explains in this post how short, burst workouts can be very effective!
-(Sometimes I treat my 10th grade students to a round of calf-raises when they’re looking snoozy.)
+It makes trying to get fit after baby so much more attainable.
+I also frequently work out with a friend or my husband, which makes it fun.
+(Sometimes, I treat my 10th-grade students to a round of calf raises when they look snoozy.)

-Let us know how you momma’s like to stay fit and get active, whether on your own or with baby!
+Let us know your favorite postpartum workout, whether on your own or with a baby!